 I suggest contacting an attorney in Dade County to review the facts to see if there may be a Motion to Dismiss for Statute of Limitations.
 Absent that, there may be a chance that an attorney can negotiate a resolution to the case without a surrender to jail.
 That is likely to be difficult or...Read more »

 Typically a Pre-Trial Hearing is a Judge's way of checking on the status or progress of a case.
 I say "typically" because every judge is different and it is very important to know your judge.
 For some judges it may be the last court date before the case is set for trial.
-This may also be the last...Read more »
+This may...Read more »

 I got caught shoplifting some algea killing supplies worth about 27 dollars, I have really had algea build up around my pool which is spreading to my house and Air condition drain lines, i was low on funds and was buying a cheap dinner when I saw some algea killer and when i realized i couldnt...
 Read more »